Complaints

 Give feedback on our complaints service

-If you have experienced excellent customer service, please let us know so that we can recognize the achievements of our colleagues.
+If you have experienced excellent customer service, please let us know so that we can recognise the achievements of our colleagues.
 To send a compliment about a staff member or team, please email compliments@dacorum.gov.uk.

 Tell us how we can improve